 With good supply chain management, companies can boost sales, enjoy improved visibility of data, have a better understanding of high-priority stock, deliver insights to stakeholders, anticipate future demand, and much more!

 What are the most common supply chain issues?

-There are fairly common issues at every point of the supply chain, some of which can be mitigated against, some which can’t.
-Some common issues that affect supply chains include scarcity of materials, inflation, inaccurate forecasting, congestion and borders and ports, obsolete our outdated tech, legacy systems, incorrect labelling / packaging, and general human error.
+There are fairly common issues at every point of the supply chain, some of which can be mitigated, some which can’t.
+Some common issues that affect supply chains include scarcity of materials, inflation, inaccurate forecasting, congestion and borders and ports, obsolete outdated tech, legacy systems, incorrect labelling/packaging, and general human error.

 Should I hire a 3PL provider to manage supply chain logistics?

-Using a 3PL can also put time back in your hands, as the time you previously spent on fulfillment can be put into growing your business.
+Using a 3PL can also put time back in your hands, as the time you previously spent on fulfilment can be put into growing your business.

 What are the different stages of supply chain management?